bimatruslan/simple_script/README.md

-# This Repository contains simple python script that I have made to help me when I was in college
+# This Repository contains simple python script that I have made when I was in college

 ## 1. **converter.py**

-this script is used to otomatically convert every file in a folder that use .dta as an extention and convert them into .csv format
+A converter I made to help me convert some data that I used on my undergraduate thesis. this script is used to otomatically convert every file in a folder that use .dta as an extention and convert them into .csv format

 The only input that you need is your **folder path** which contains all of your .dta files that you want to convert